ClickHouse/ClickHouse/docs/en/sql-reference/data-types/variant.md

 └─────────────────────────────────────────────────────────────────────┘
 ```

-## Conversion between Variant column and other columns
+## Conversion between a Variant column and other columns

-There are 4 possible conversions that can be performed with Variant column.
+There are 4 possible conversions that can be performed with a column of type `Variant`.

-### Converting String column to a Variant column
+### Converting a String column to a Variant column

 Conversion from `String` to `Variant` is performed by parsing a value of `Variant` type from the string value: